sourcenetwork/defradb/docs/website/references/cli/defradb_client_view_refresh.md

 Refresh views, executing the underlying query and LensVm transforms and persisting the results.

-View is refreshed as the current user, meaning results returned for all subsequent query requests to the view will receive items generated using the user refreshing the view's permissions.
+View is refreshed as the current user, meaning the cached items will reflect that user's permissions.
+Subsequent query requests to the view, regardless of user, will receive items from that cache.

 Example: refresh all views
   defradb client view refresh